UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Connecting Utilities in Portland, OR

 Nestled in the Pacific Northwest, Portland is renowned for its lush green landscapes, vibrant arts scene, and a strong commitment to sustainability.
-As you settle into your new home, setting up essential utilities is a key step.
+As you settle into your new home, you’ll notice how deeply green energy and conservation run through the city’s core.
+From community solar initiatives to pesticide‑free parks, Portland encourages residents to live lightly and sustainably, so your transition isn’t just practical, it’s planet‑friendly too.

 Electric Service: Portland General Electric (PGE)